MasilelaXS/kps-next/guides/PHASE-3.2-PLANNING.md

 1. ✅ **At Least One Area**: Must select at least one treatment area
 2. ✅ **At Least One Pest**: Must select at least one target pest
 3. ✅ **Chemical Validation**: All chemicals must be active and type-appropriate
-4. ✅ **Pre-fill Logic**: Copy chemicals and pests from last fumigation report
+4. ✅ **Pre-fill Logic**: Copy chemicals and pests from last SERVICE REPORT - FUMIGATION

 ### Status Workflow Rules
 1. ✅ **Draft → Pending**: Submit action (validates all data complete)